The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 Location of the Property

-Location is one of the most important factors to consider in property investment as it has a significant impact on a property’s value and rental yield.
+Location is one of the most important factors to consider in property investment as it has a significant impact on a property’s value, rental yield, and capital appreciation prospects.

 Similarly, properties located near schools, hospitals, shopping malls, and other amenities also tend to command higher prices and rental yields.

-As the proximity of such amenities helps to elevate the standard of living, they will naturally help to drive up the value of properties.
-Therefore, it’s essential to take into consideration a property’s location and assess how it can help to meet your investment objective.
+As the proximity of such amenities helps to elevate the standard of living, they will naturally help to drive up property values.
+Therefore, it’s essential to take into consideration a property’s location and assess how it can help to realise your investment objective.

 Price of the Property